usherlabs/usher-referrals/README.md

 Users can interact with your deployed Usher Core node in two ways:

 - By using the frontend interface deployed by the same node
-- By integrating directly with your servers, utilizing [User Programs](https://github.com/usherlabs/programs) to achieve seamless integration.
+- By integrating directly with your servers, utilizing [User Programs](https://github.com/usherlabs/programs)

-Deploying each of the packages is a straightforward process.
-You may find more information about each of them in their respective README files.
-But here we'll get an overview of the process.
+Deploying each of the packages requires a review of information in each of their README files.

 ### Setting up our Core Next.js application